Rocky Road Ice Cream is a rich creamy homemade chocolate treat loaded with almonds and miniature marshmallows, made in an ice cream machine.

 Electric Mixer Ice Cream Method

-- Freeze a large glass or metal mixing bowl at least 12 hours, or overnight.
+- Freeze a large glass or metal mixing bowl for at least 12 hours, or overnight.

 - Prepare the Rocky Road Ice Cream up until the almonds and marshmallows (do not add).

-- Pour chocolate ice cream mixture into prepared frozen bowl.
+- Pour the chocolate ice cream mixture into the prepared frozen bowl.

 - Freeze for 30 minutes.
-Place in the back of the freezer and try to keep door closed.
+Place it in the back of the freezer and try to keep the door closed.

 Shaken Salt and Ice Method